Retromorphic Testing with Hierarchical Verification for Hallucination Detection in RAG: Experiments

 \item \textbf{SelfCheckGPT (context-adapted).} We follow the upstream LLM-prompt baseline: sample $n{=}10$ alternative answers for the same $(C,Q)$, query whether $A$ is supported by each sampled passage, map the resulting Yes/No/N/A votes to $0.0/1.0/0.5$, and average them into a scalar \emph{inconsistency} score.
 Using a threshold sweep on our validation runs, we found $0.5$ to be a more stable threshold in our setting, and therefore use it to map the continuous score to \textsc{Ent} versus \textsc{Nic}.\footnote{Although the prompt asks about support, the upstream prompt baseline encodes \textsc{Yes}$\to 0$, \textsc{No}$\to 1$, so lower scores indicate stronger support and higher scores indicate greater unsupportedness / hallucination risk.
 The baseline does not explicitly distinguish contradiction from missing support.}

 \item \textbf{Vectara.} We use Vectara's HHEM~\cite{vectara_hallucination_eval_docs,hhem-2.1-open}, which returns an answer-level factual-consistency score for a generated answer given source passages.
 We pass the full answer as the hypothesis and the full provided context $C$ in a single API call.
-Following Vectara's recommended threshold, we use a threshold of $0.5$: scores below the threshold are mapped to \textsc{Con}, and \textsc{Nic} is not predicted. \end{itemize}
+Following Vectara's recommended threshold, we use $0.5$: scores below this threshold are mapped to \textsc{Con}, and \textsc{Nic} is not predicted. \end{itemize}

 \paragraph{Implementation details.} Unless otherwise specified, RT4CHART employs judge model \resJudgeModel, claim decomposition setting \resExtractorMode, chunking window/overlap $(W,O)=(\resChunkWindow,\resChunkOverlap)$, and global verification (Section~\ref{sec:global-verification}).
 We set the random seed to \resRandomSeed; claim decomposition, local verification, and global verification all use temperature $\resStageTwoTemperature$.